Wine Reviews – All Wine Glass Ratings

 Wine Review: 2021 Clos d’Argentine Malbec Reserva — The Wine That Got Outshined by Taco Meat

 I had high hopes for this one.
 A Malbec Reserva from Mendoza?
-Sounds fancy. […]
+Sounds fancy. $7.99 instead of the usual $20?
+Sounds like […]

 Wine Review: 2017 Ceppaiano Toscana — It’s Not Dead Yet, But It’s Definitely on Life Support